 Reverse Causality refers to the direction of the cause-and-effect relationship between the two variables.
 This relationship, however, is the opposite of the common presumption about the cause-and-effect relationship between those variables.
-For instance, if the common belief is that X causes a change in Y, the reverse causality will mean that it is Y causing changes in X.
+For instance, if the common belief is that X causes a change in Y, the reverse causality will mean that Y is causing changes in X.

-We witness cases of reverse causation when people change their lifestyle after a disease, or they change their habits after seeing a close family member suffer.
+We witness cases of reverse causation when people change their lifestyle after a disease or they change their habits after seeing a close family member suffer.

 Suppose a doctor tells a person that he has a high risk of having a heart attack because of family history or chest pain.
-In all probability after the advice of the doctor and knowing that he is in the high-risk zone due to family history, such a person will go for a healthy diet and lifestyle than the general population.
+In all probability, after the advice of the doctor and knowing that he is in the high-risk zone due to family history, such a person will go for a healthy diet and lifestyle than the general population.
 However, continuing with the theory, even after following a healthier diet regime, will such a person still be more likely to have a heart attack.

 Yes, it is true that the practice of a healthy diet does not raise their chances of a heart attack.
-But, statistically, such people will continue to fall in the high-risk category despite their healthier diets.
+But, statistically, such people will continue to fall into the high-risk category despite their healthier diets.
 This is because most studies can not differentiate between the cases of likely cardiac events despite the change in diet.
 Or we can say a healthier diet has definitely reduced the chances related to diet, but there is no change or reduction in the chances associated with the family history.

 Thus, in this case, the fear of a heart attack encourages people to have a healthier diet.
 So, the reverse causality, in this case, is that increased risk of disease inspires people to change their diet, but such changes are either too late or too little and may not have a significant impact due to other reasons.

 Examples of Reverse Causality

 Following are some of the popular examples of reverse causation: